julian-groen/LibreKit/README.md

 # Libre2Client
-This is a CGMManager for direct integration of Freestyle Libre2 into Loop
+This is a CGMManager for direct integration of Libre2 into Loop

 ![Screenshot of CGMManager](/Screenshots/first.png?raw=true "First Screenshot")
 ![Screenshot of CGMManager](/Screenshots/second.png?raw=true "Second Screenshot")